gcallah/Rationalism/sorcery/Sorcery.md

 instead recommends a *new* form of word magic: simply asserting that a disability is not really a disability; just insist, he says, that there is "nothing wrong" with being mentally retarded.
-This "solution" is just as nonsensical as trying to jump off the "euphemism treadmill" by continually changing words: of course, there is *something* wrong with someone who has an "intellectual disability": they have more than ordinary trouble learning new things, just as there is something wrong with someone who is blind: they can't see.
+This "solution" is just as nonsensical as is the "euphemism treadmill" of continually changing words: of course, there is *something* wrong with someone who has an "intellectual disability": they have more than ordinary trouble learning new things, just as there is something wrong with someone who is blind: they can't see.